 Under the concrete slab

 If small ants are eating your meat, pet food, nuts and dead insects, you may be able to trace them to flooring cracks.
-If so, they may be living under the concrete slab.
+If so, they might be living under the concrete slab.
 University of Minnesota Cooperative Extension experts recommend baiting for ant colonies under concrete slabs.

 Various ants live in wall cavities and under floorboards.
 Many ant colonies can be controlled with syrupy baits.